finos/FDC3/docs/agent-bridging/spec.md

 However, cross-machine routing is currently considered to be an internal concern of a Desktop Agent Bridge implementation, with each Desktop Agent simply communicating with a bridge instance located on the same machine.
 Hence, the connection protocol between bridges themselves is currently beyond the scope of this standard and my be implemented via any suitable means.

 Further, as FDC3 only contemplates interoperability between apps for a single user, it is expected that in multi-machine use cases each machine is being operated by the same user.
-However, methods of verifying the identity of user are currently beyond the scope of the Standard.
+However, methods of verifying the identity of users are currently beyond the scope of the Standard.

 ### Websocket Connection